The following tips will assist you in adequately preparing for a job interview,

 - Interview only when sincerely interested in a position with the employer.

-- Acknowledge invitations for on-site interviews promptly, whether you accept or reject
+- Acknowledge invitations for on-site or remote interviews promptly, whether you accept or reject

-- Provide factual and accurate information on your qualifications and interests.
+- Provide factual information on your qualifications and interests.
 Never

 falsify data such as GPA, academic major, coursework completed or extracurricular